CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-05.md

 - Task 2: Use LLM and Prompt Tools in Flows

 ## Task 1: Design and Implement a Chat Flow

-Design and implement a chat flow using Azure AI Studio to interact with a deployed language model, test its functionality, and deploy it for production use.
+In this task, you will design and implement a chat flow using Azure AI Foundry to interact with a deployed language model.
+You will test its functionality to ensure accurate and relevant responses, and prepare the chat flow for deployment in a production environment.

 1. From the left navigation menu, under **My assets**, select **Model + endpoints (1)**.